Fragility of reaction-diffusion models to competing advective processes: SI. Uniformly Translating Fronts (UTF)

-where $z=x-st$.
-The fixed points $(0, 0)$ and $(1,1)$ are respectively stable and unstable (note: $t$ decreases with increasing $z$).
-Only the heteroclinic solution connecting the two goes from $z = -\infty$ to $z=+\infty$, so $\rho(x)$ or $\sigma(x)$ will have a sigmoidal shape.
-Thus, if an IC evolves to a UTF, it will be a front-like solution.
-The existence of stationary solutions, such as section I in Fig.~\ref{fig:example}, implies that a UTF cannot exist for all $x$ and $t$, so a UTF describes the vicinity of a moving front, defined more precisely below. \\ \\ Solutions of nonlinear Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) are parametrized by $s$, which determines the phase portrait in the $(\tilde{\rho}, \tilde{\sigma})$ space.
+Solutions of nonlinear Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) are parametrized by $s$, which determines the phase portrait in the $(\tilde{\rho}, \tilde{\sigma})$ space.
 It is customary to characterize solutions by the eigenvalues around the state $(0,0)$, which describes the tail of a UTF.
-Instead of expressing the eigenvalues as functions of $s$, we follow the standard convention \cite{von Saarloos review} and express $s$ as a function of -eigenvalue $\equiv \lambda$.
+Instead of expressing the eigenvalues as functions of $s$, we follow the standard convention \cite{von Saarloos review_SM} and express $s$ as a function of -eigenvalue $\equiv \lambda$.
 It is easiest to do this by linearizing Eqs.~(\ref{eq: TW_system1})-(\ref{eq: TW_system2}) around $(\tilde{\sigma} = 0,\tilde{\rho} = 0)$, and substituting an eigen-solution $\tilde{\rho} = A e^{-\lambda z}$, $\tilde{\sigma} = B e^{-\lambda z}$.
 The result is

+There are two solutions, which we label $s_{1}(\lambda)$ and $s_{2}(\lambda)$.
+We devote the rest of this section to the study of equation Eq.~(\ref{eq:s_of_lambda_equation}).